pgRouting/workshop/docs/basic/sql_function.rst

 |

-Inspecting the detail image of :ref:`Exercise 7: Route geometry (binary format)` there are arrows that do not match the directionality of the route.
+Inspecting the detail image of `Exercise 7: Route geometry (binary format)`_ there are arrows that do not match the directionality of the route.

 .. image:: images/chapter7/ch7-e8-1.png